 This month, I was so excited to find Sheryl over at A Chronic Voice.
 Once a month, she hosts a ‘linkup party’ where chronic illness bloggers share their personal stories for multiple different prompts.

-This amazing opportunity allows us to read about and understand the lives of others who are living with chronic illness.
+This amazing opportunity allows us to read about and understand the lives of others who are living with chronic illnesses.
 Mostly, it allows us to feel, even for a little while, like we’re not alone in our fight.

 I look forward to sharing my personal story with you.
 And be sure to click through to the October home page where you can find blog posts of others who have shared their stories.